brunopk/mis-gastos-backend/doc/nginx.md

      }
      ```

-     For more information see the `etc/nginx.conf` file within the [NGINX Home Assistant SSL proxy](https://github.com/home-assistant/addons/tree/master/nginx_proxy) Docker container to understand how this location is inserted into the proxy configuration
+     For more information open `etc/nginx.conf` file within the [NGINX Home Assistant SSL proxy](https://github.com/home-assistant/addons/tree/master/nginx_proxy) Docker container to understand how this NGINX location is inserted into the proxy configuration
 3. Create the `.htpasswd` into `/share/nginx/` :
      ```bash
      sudo htpasswd -c /etc/apache2/.htpasswd user1